Sakyi-Ken/DSA-Journey/code-signal/Lesson-3/readme.md

 - k-th largest means there are (k-1) elements larger than it
 - So there are n - (k-1) = n - k + 1 elements smaller than or equal to it
 - Therefore, it's the (n - k + 1)-th smallest

+# Inversion Count

+An inversion is a pair of elements where the larger element appears before the smaller one

+## Time Complexity

+- Naive approaches result in O(n^2) time complexity.
+- Efficient Solution using Merge Sort result in O(nlogn).